jalcock-training/azure-hybrid-landing-zone/docs/architecture/automation-and-ci-cd.md

 - Short‑lived tokens issued at workflow runtime
 - Least‑privilege access granted through Azure role assignments
 - Reduced risk of credential leakage
+- Authentication is bound to GitHub environment and branch conditions to prevent misuse
+- Eliminates the need for secret rotation or credential storage

 OIDC is the recommended authentication method for modern GitHub‑to‑Azure workflows.